espressif/esp-idf/docs/linux-setup.rst

     make menuconfig

 Then navigate to "Serial flasher config" submenu and change value of "Default serial port" to match the serial port you will use.
 Also take a moment to explore other options which are configurable in ``menuconfig``.

+Special note for Arch Linux users: navigate to "SDK tool configuration" and change the name of "Python 2 interpreter" from ``python`` to ``python2``.

 Now you can build and flash the application.
 Run::